 Other Quick Notes on TV

-– Speaking of Disney+, the latest season of Falcon and Winter Soldier is out and it looks like it is continuing the success of The Mandalorian and WandaVision.
+– Speaking of Disney+, the latest season of Falcon and Winter Soldier is out and it looks like it’s continuing the success of The Mandalorian and WandaVision.
 Like those other weekly-released series, we should wait to judge performance until all the episodes are out, but this is a launch in the right direction, with a higher total and per episode viewership than WandaVision’s launch.

-– Also WandaVision stayed on the “originals” top ten list, even without new episodes.
-So clearly some folks did start that series late and are bingeing to catch up.
+– Also, WandaVision stayed on the “originals” top ten list, even without new episodes, so clearly, some folks did start that series late and are bingeing to catch up.

 – Not only that, but since Prime Video is still represented with Coming 2 America, also for the first time, the Nielsen Top 30 features four different streamers (Netflix, Hulu, Disney+ and Prime Video)!
 (Even crazier?
 Potentially a fifth streamer made the list, if Nielsen was tracking their releases.
 Which I’ll discuss in film next.)

-Alas Nielsen did not provide a data point.
+Alas, Nielsen did not provide a data point.

 Which leaves us to use the proxies I mentioned earlier.
-In this case, knowing the top film titles in the US from both Nielsen and Netflix, we can compare using Google Trends.
+In this case, knowing the top film titles in the U.S. from both Nielsen and Netflix, we can compare using Google Trends.

 The limitation with Google Trends is that it measures search traffic, which can be artificially high for newsworthy titles.
-Of which The Snyder Cut certainly was buzzy.
+Of which the Snyder Cut certainly was buzzy.
 So interest may not translate to actual viewership.

 However, a few third party analytics firms tried to measure how well it did.
 According to Antenna, reported by Bloomberg, Justice League drove an 8.9% increase in HBO Max app downloads.
-SambaTV, reported by The Observer, said 1.8 million folks watched The Snyder Cut on its opening weekend, behind Soul and Wonder Woman 1984, but ahead of WandaVision and The Falcon and Winter Soldier.
-In general, the consensus from third party firms is that The Snyder Cut “won” its opening weekend.
-The one outlier is TVision, which said The Snyder Cut had the smallest share of streaming of HBO Max’s launches this quarter.
-(Brandon Katz has a good round up of sources and Scott Mendelson covered some as well.)
+SambaTV, reported by The Observer, said 1.8 million folks watched The Snyder Cut on its opening weekend, behind Soul and Wonder Woman 1984, but ahead of WandaVision and The Falcon and the Winter Soldier.
+In general, the consensus from third party firms is that the Snyder Cut “won” its opening weekend.
+The one outlier is TVision, which said the Snyder Cut had the smallest share of streaming of HBO Max’s launches this quarter.
+(Brandon Katz has a good round up of sources, and Scott Mendelson covered some as well.)